fieldryand/goflow/Readme.md

 ```

 Now run the application with `go run main.go` and see it in the browser at localhost:8181.

-## Why Goflow?

-Goflow was built as a simple replacement for Apache Airflow, which started to feel too heavy for projects where all the computation was offloaded to independent services.
-Still there was a need for scheduling, orchestration, concurrency, retries, a dashboard, etc. Compared to other DAG schedulers, Goflow lets you deliver all this in a single binary, which is easily deployed and runs comfortably on a single tiny VM.
-That's why Goflow is great for minimizing cloud costs.
-However, this does mean fewer capabilities in terms of scalability and throughput.
-There is currently no support for job queueing and distributed workers, so if you need those features, you should prefer one of the many other solutions like Airflow or Temporal.

-Also, in comparison to other DAG schedulers, Goflow assumes you prefer to define your DAGs with code rather than configuration files.
-This approach can have various advantages, including easier testing.

 ## Development overview